Education: Ph.D. South Asia Studies

 Discipline: South Asia Studies, South Asian History, Literature, Religion and Linguistics.

 Specialization: Sangam literature and the indigenous cultures of the Tamils; Religious literatures of South India with special reference to history of medieval Hinduism, Jainism and Buddhism.
-Historical study of development of language and literature from medieval and old Tamil to modern Tamil. ; Comparative Study of the Indigenous Tamils' Cultures to the Medieval South Indian Bhakti, development of Saivism, Vaishnavism and the role of the literature of the poet saints.
+Historical study of development of language and literature from medieval and old Tamil to modern Tamil. ; Comparative Study of the Indigenous Tamils' Cultures to the Medieval South Indian Bhakti and development of Saivism, Vaishnavism and the role of the literature of the poet saints.

 Cognate areas: Indian social history with a special reference to pre-colonial and post-colonial developments.
 Epigraphic studies of medieval India with a special reference to medieval Tamil inscriptions.